 I’m speaking, of course, about our television set.

 I still remember that set, not our first but the first that made an impression on me.
 It was a giant Magnavox, with wood panelling and a couple of cubby holes to keep things in.
 It was an actual piece of furniture that touched the ground.
 It was almost as big as the sofa.
 We got it when I was in second grade, around 1972.
 If you saw me running home from school that day, almost hyperventilating from excitement, you would have sworn that some school bully was chasing me with a flamethrower.

 I’ve always had a dual personality.
 I’m constantly in a battle with myself (hey, I’m a Gemini).
 Part of me wants to be the world-weary freelance writer, aloof, always on the go, swinging in on a chandelier to save the day with my typewriter.
-No bosses, no time clocks, no time for staff meetings or Dilbert-like politics.
-The other part of me desperately wants to be Ward Cleaver, with a solid home, a wife, the two kids, the wacky neighbors, a lawn, and health benefits.
-All writers know that those two worlds can never exist together, right?
+No bosses, no time clocks.
+No time for staff meetings or Dilbert-like office politics.
+The other part of me desperatly wants to be Ward Cleaver, with a solid home, a wife, the two kids, the wacky neighbors, a lawn, and health benefits.
+All writers know that those two worlds can never exist together.

 Then I met Rob Petrie.
 Well, if you define “met” as in “watched every single episode of The Dick Van Dyke Show approximately 75 times.”
 He had it all!
 He had style and was quick-witted and funny and wrote for a hit TV variety show in this big city called New York, a world of advertising and martinis and skyscrapers.
 But after work, he had a house.
 In the suburbs!
 New Rochelle, to be exact.
 148 Bonnie Meadow Road.
 He had the beautiful wife, the cute son, the milkman, the neighbors who were also best friends.
 Jerry borrowed power tools from Rob and Millie swapped recipes with Laura.
 My God.
 That’s what I want.
 How do I get that?